Xiaoyu-Zhao/Oncogenic_GI_screening/README.md

 The analysis majorly include five parts:

-I. Pre processing sequencing data and tranform it to counts of dual-sgRNAs(Python).
+I. Pre-processing sequencing data and tranform it to counts of dual-sgRNAs(Python).

 II.
 Quality evaluation on our plasmid and cell libraries for combinatorial CRISPR screening (R).